Northern Ireland Youth Forum

 The Northern Ireland Youth Forum (NIYF) is a youth organisation in the United Kingdom, consisting of volunteer members aged between 11 and 25.
-Winners of the very first MTV voices award in 2011.
+According to their constitution, the Northern Ireland Youth Forum exists to inspire, motivate, empower and support young people to have a voice and effect change on personal; peer; community and societal levels.

+The Youth Forum is established to empower young people to challenge disadvantage and inequality; effect change and contribute to building a just, fair and equal society; and to help young people who do not have what they need because of poverty, who are being treated unfairly or because they don’t have the help and support, they need when they need it.

+The Youth Forum works to promote the voice and benefit of young people; primarily in Northern Ireland; and also within the Republic of Ireland; Great Britain; Europe and further afield and to educating and supporting such young people so as to develop their personal, physical and mental capacities, that they may develop holistically as individuals and members of society and that their conditions of life may be improved.

 NIYF Executive Committee

 The NIYF is a youth led organisation that lobbies, advocates, promotes and fights for the rights of young people in Northern Ireland.
 The primary aim is to build the confidence and awareness of all young people so that they can assert their rights as listed by the United Nations Convention on the Rights of the Child.

 The Executive Committee are responsible for the management of the Youth Forum.
 The Executive set the priorities for the Youth Forum and they employ a staff team to carry out this work.

-The Committee for 2021 – 2022 were elected at the AGM on the 28th June 2021 and are listed below.
+The Committee for 2023 – 2026 were elected at the AGM during September 2023 and are listed below.

 History

 The Northern Ireland Youth Forum was created by the Department of Education in 1979 to ensure that young people's opinions were heard and valued by government.
 As part of the Youth Sector, the Youth Forum was asked to help young people engage in decision-making about the delivery of services such as youth clubs, local youth councils, as well as in wider society.

 Today the Youth Forum's mantra is ‘promoting the voice of young people’, and it works with young people across Northern Ireland to ensure they are able to fully participate in making decisions within their community.